ramirezfx/syncgoogledrive/README.md

 ## Set up executing sync on wake up from sleep

-Naviate to the directory /lib/systemd/system-sleep by typing:

-`cd /lib/systemd/system-sleep`

-Create the file 99syncdrive.sh with the sync commands by typing (Replace USERNAME with your username:
+Create the file 99syncdrive.sh with the sync commands by typing:

 `echo '!/bin/sh' > 99syncdrive.sh`